missystem/photo-app/README.md

 ### Questions:
 1. Cannot connect GitHub with Heroku?
 [How to switch deployment method from GitHub to Heroku Git with all the changes/app code available in a GitHub repo](https://help.heroku.com/CKVOUPSY/how-to-switch-deployment-method-from-github-to-heroku-git-with-all-the-changes-app-code-available-in-a-github-repo)</br>
-2. How to create a hosted database?
+2. How to create a hosted database?√
 3. How to deploy?
-(Heroku)
+(Heroku)√
+4. How to get limit posts? √
+    * do we add '/api/posts?limit=<int:id>', '/api/posts?limit=<int:id>/' into initialize_routes? √
+5. How to pass unauthorized test?
+6. Is the way we get 404 correct? (by using query.get())

 #### [Navigation](#Navigation)